 Citation: Kirschner, P. A., & van Merriënboer, J. J. G. (2013).
 Do learners really know best?
 Urban legends in education.
 Educational Psychologist, 48(3), 169-183. doi:10.1080/00461520.2013.804395

-If you have the time and interest to read a highly academic dismantling of Learning Styles in review article, I recommend this one.
+If you have the time and interest to read a highly academic dismantling of Learning Styles, I recommend this article.

 Pashler, H., McDaniel, M., Rohrer, D., & Bjork, R. (2008).
 Learning styles: Concepts and evidenc.
 Psychological Science in the Public Interest, 9(3), 105-119. doi:doi:10.1111/j.1539-6053.2009.01038.x